Stoneandbeach/HEP-AE-Project/README.md

 https://lup.lub.lu.se/student-papers/search/publication/9075881

-The scripts of this repository have grown and changes with the needs of the thesis project.
+The scripts of this repository have grown and changed with the needs of the thesis project.
 They are not meant to be generalizable, and build upon the specific input file structures, AE architectures, information storage and specific versions of that stored information that was used the thesis.

 This whole repository should be seen mainly as a complement to the thesis report.
-For the most part, it is not really important *how* the scripts work, but rather what the results show, as in the case of the visualizations.
+For the most part, the main point is not *how* the scripts work, but rather what the results show, as in the case of the visualizations.

 It is, however, important to understand one of the scripts in particular: grouped-encoding-31dim.ipynb.
 This is an almost entirely self-contained notebook that trains an AE to compress groups of 31D jets from a .pkl file (produced by the data18-root-extraction.ipynb notebook).
 Similarly, the https://github.com/Stoneandbeach/ATLAS-collective-AE repository contains a notebook that trains an AE to first compress 4D jets to 3D, and then group and compress those 3D latent space representations further.